-EMOTIONALLY & MENTALLY HEALTHY People (EMHP)
+EMOTIONALLY HEALTHY People (EHP)

-EMHP Don’t Isolate themselves
+EHP Don’t Isolate themselves

 Many ACoAs cut themselves off from emotional, social, even sexual contact with others – sometimes for decades – because of untreated Laundry List characteristics, mainly weak boundaries (Bs), self-hate (S-H) & fear of abandonment (FoA).

-Even when they don’t have the ideal family or an intimate relationship, EMHP regularly make an effort to develop healthy & loving connections with others, perhaps even forming an extended family, making time to create warm & interesting memories.
+Even when they don’t have the ideal family or an intimate relationship, EHP regularly make an effort to develop healthy & loving connections with others, perhaps even forming an extended family, making time to create warm & interesting memories.

 ACoAs learn, directly & indirectly, to deny & ignore any emotion the family / school / religion disapproves of.
 In some families it’s anger, in others it’s sadness & the need to be comforted…..
 This left us with the Toxic Rule “Don’t feel”.
 Our individual personalities cope with this injunction by either –